sclayton29/python-novice-gapminder/_episodes/00-py-terminal.md

 - "Understand the limitations of running Python in Bash"
 - "Justify the use of other tools for teaching and development"
 keypoints:
--"There are multiple ways to interact with Python"
+- "There are multiple ways to interact with Python"
 ---
 ## Python can be launched from the Bash Shell
 We can work in python without using a text editor or integrated development environment(ide).
 Instead we can launch python from our Bash Shell.